Daphaz/dashboard-crypto/README.md

 ---

 ## How to Use
 >I don't version the images, and I try as much as possible not to use any image for this project.
-But if you need the images, contact me .

 ```bash
 node version : v14.7.0